awsdocs/amazon-redshift-developer-guide/doc_source/r_SVV_DATASHARES.md

 Use SVV\_DATASHARES to view a list of datashares created on the cluster, and datashares shared with the cluster\.

-SVV\_DATASHARES is visible to superusers, owners of datashares, or users who have the ALTER or USAGE permission on the datashare\.
+SVV\_DATASHARES is visible to superusers, owners of datashares, or users who have the ALTER or USAGE privilege on the datashare\.
 Other users can't see any rows\.
+For information on the ALTER or USAGE privilege, see [GRANT](r_GRANT.md)\.

 ## Table columns<a name="r_SVV_DATASHARES-table-columns"></a>